Kenny McEntyre

-McEntyre played for the Indianapolis Colts, Pittsburgh Steelers, Kansas City Chiefs of the National Football League, the Frankfurt Galaxy and London Monarchs of NFL Europa, and Kansas City Brigade.
+McEntyre played for the Indianapolis Colts, Pittsburgh Steelers, Kansas City Chiefs of the National Football League (NFL), the Frankfurt Galaxy and London Monarchs of NFL Europa, and Kansas City Brigade.

-High school years
+Early life

 McEntyre attended Plano East Senior High School in Plano, Texas and was a letterman in football.
 In football, he was an All-District and an All-Metro honoree.

-College years
+College career

 McEntyre originally attended Cloud County Community College, where he played basketball, but not football.
 He then signed a basketball scholarship at Kansas State.
 He played in 11 games for the Wildcats during the 1992–1993 basketball season.
 While at Kansas State, he played just two seasons of football and one of basketball.
 He recorded 118 career tackles with four interceptions, a forced fumble, a fumble recovery and six pass defenses.
 He was also the co-MVP of the 1993 Copper Bowl after Kansas State's 52–17 win over Wyoming.
 While at Kansas State, he majored in business.

 Professional career

 National Football League / NFL Europe (1994–1998)

-McEntryed was unselected in the 1994 NFL Draft, however he attended training camps with the Indianapolis Colts and then the Pittsburgh Steelers in 1994 where he spent time on the team's practice squad and Kansas City Chiefs in 1996 and 1997.
+McEntryed was not selected in the 1994 NFL draft, however he attended training camps with the Indianapolis Colts and then the Pittsburgh Steelers in 1994 where he spent time on the team's practice squad and Kansas City Chiefs in 1996 and 1997.

 McEntyre played for the London Monarchs of NFL Europe, from 1995 to 1997.
 He then went on to play for the Frankfurt Galaxy in 1998.
 He led the league in interceptions with five in 1996, returning one 66 yards for a touchdown.
 His 128 interception return yards also led league.